jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/fuzzy-bugs-online/index.md

 of feature demands great care in how you set up and access that database.

-Let’s look at `bWAPP`, which has a movie database, and allows us to search for a given title:
+Let’s look at bWAPP, which has a movie database, and allows us to search for a given title:

 <div class="imgblock">